gcovr/gcovr/doc/source/output/json.rst

 gcovr/data_sources: list
   A list of files from which the coverage object was populated.
   This entry is only available if :option:`--json-trace-data-source` is given.

+diff: result
+  The result of the :option:`--json-compare` for this file.

+.. versionadded:: NEXT
+   The ``diff`` field is added.

 .. versionadded:: 8.5
    Change :option:`--verbose` to :option:`--json-trace-data-source` for ``gcovr/data_sources``.